platinio/PlatinioTween/README.md

     PlatinioTween.instance.CancelTween(id);
 }
 ```

-this will do the same as cancael using the GameObject.
+this will do the same as cancel using the GameObject.

 Using Eases
 ==============
-The best way to exaplain a Ease is just to see it on action :)
+The best way to explain a Ease is just to see it on action :)

 ```c#
 PlatinioTween.instance.Move(transform , Vector3.zero , 2.0f).SetEase(Ease.EaseOutElastic);